Mumbai: Two 'suspicious' youths booked for breaching nakabandi at T2

-The youths, who had no travelling papers and couldn’t explain why they were headed to the departures drop-off point, refused to stop their car when CISF officials asked them to; they were forced into stopping at another roadblock a short distance away
+The youths, who had no travelling papers and couldn’t explain why they were headed to the departures drop-off point, refused to stop their car when CISF officials asked them to

 With the airport on high alert following hijack threats as well as threats of ISIS attacks found in the washrooms, two youngsters were booked after they breached a security roadblock near the departure section of Terminal 2 (T2) on Sunday.